Buddhima Indraratna

-Buddhima Indraratna AM is a Sri Lankan-born Australian civil engineer and academic specializing in geotechnical engineering.
+Buddhima Indraratna is a Sri Lankan-born Australian civil engineer and academic specializing in geotechnical engineering.
 He is a Distinguished Professor of Civil Engineering at the University of Technology Sydney and the Director of its Transport Research Centre.
 He is recognized for his contributions to transportation geomechanics, particularly rail and road infrastructure, ground improvement, and sustainable use of recycled materials.
 In 2024, he was appointed a Member of the Order of Australia for significant service to civil engineering.
-He is also the winner of 6^{th} International Civil Engineer Award in 2024 for lifetime outstanding contributions to Civil Engineering (José E. Ibarra Foundation, Madrid, Spain) and 2024 Sir John Holland Civil Engineer of the Year (Institution of Engineers Australia).
+He is also the winner of 6th International Civil Engineer Award in 2024 for lifetime outstanding contributions to Civil Engineering (José E. Ibarra Foundation, Madrid, Spain) and 2024 Sir John Holland Civil Engineer of the Year (Institution of Engineers Australia).

-During the 50^{th} Anniversary of the Australian Geomechanics Society (AGS) in 2022, Professor Indraratna was honoured as an AGS Life Member for outstanding contributions over many years to the geotechnical community.
-He is also a Fellow of numerous prestigious professional organizations including the Australian Academy of Technological Sciences and Engineering (FTSE), Fellow of the Royal Society of NSW (FRSN), Institution of Engineers Australia (FIEAust), American Society of Civil Engineering (FASCE), Geological Society of UK (FGS), Australasian Institute of Mining and Metallurgy (FAusIMM) and Institution of Engineers Sri Lanka (FIESL).
+During the 50th Anniversary of the Australian Geomechanics Society (AGS) in 2022, Indraratna was honoured as an AGS Life Member for outstanding contributions over many years to the geotechnical community.
+He is also a Fellow of the Australian Academy of Technological Sciences and Engineering (FTSE), Fellow of the Royal Society of NSW (FRSN), Institution of Engineers Australia (FIEAust), Life Member and Fellow of the American Society of Civil Engineers (FASCE), Geological Society of UK (FGS), Australasian Institute of Mining and Metallurgy (FAusIMM) and Institution of Engineers Sri Lanka (FIESL).

 Early life and education

-Professor Indraratna was born in Sri Lanka.
+Indraratna was born in Sri Lanka to a family of doctors.
 He attended Ananda College and later received the Lord Mountbatten Scholarship to study at the United World College of the Atlantic in Wales, UK.
-He earned his BSc (Hons) in Civil Engineering and MSc in Soil Mechanics and Engineering Seismology from Imperial College London.
+His youngest uncle was a civil engineer in the UK and he was fascinated by his drawings, getting him keen to explore more about his drawings and got interested to pursue civil engineering.
+He earned his BSc (Hons) in Civil Engineering from Imperial College London and went to the industry, realising that his undergraduate knowledge is near the knowledge of understanding complicated field problems when working on dams and tunnel projects.
+This prompted him to head back to Imperial College London to earn a MSc in Soil Mechanics and Engineering Seismology.
 He completed his PhD in Geotechnical Engineering at the University of Alberta in 1987.

 Academic career

-After working as a senior research engineer at the Geomechanics Research Centre in Ontario, Canada, Professor Indraratna began his traditional academic career at the Asian Institute of Technology (AIT) in Thailand (1988–1991), followed by a long tenure at the University of Wollongong for nearly 3 decades.
+After working as a senior research engineer at the Geomechanics Research Centre in Ontario, Canada, Indraratna began his traditional academic career at the Asian Institute of Technology (AIT) in Thailand (1988–1991), followed by a long tenure at the University of Wollongong for nearly 3 decades.
+He started doing research on railways once he arrived in Australia when realising that Australia needs significant improvements when compared to the rest of the developed countries and no other researcher in Australia was working on railway tracks.
+His research caught the attention of railway organisations in New South Wales when the Summer Olympic Games was announced in 1997 and they interested in him doing further research to cater for the higher demand during that time.
 He later joined the University of Technology Sydney (UTS) as Distinguished Professor and Director of the Transport Research Centre.
-He has held visiting professorships at institutions such as MIT, Cambridge, IITs, ETH Zurich, and others.